 New South Wales has the most home batteries in the country, but due to its large population and high rates of solar, its proportion of rooftop solar systems connected to a battery is still smaller than other states.
-However, the NSW Government's household battery incentive program launched in late 2024 is helping to accelerate the roll-out of household batteries.
 With targets to reach 16 GWh of long duration storage by 2030 and an additional 12 GWh by 2034, NSW also has more grid-scale storage in the pipeline than any other state (AEMO 2025b)!
 The Waratah Super Battery, at the former Munmorah coal-fired power station on the Central Coast, is already connected to the grid and will be fully operational in late 2025.
 At 850 MW/1,680 MWh, it's one of the most powerful batteries in the world.